 Review your bills for excessive use.
 Also, compare the meter readings to ensure that yours has been properly read and recorded.

 51. Change providers

 You might see if you can change energy providers.
 For example, North American Power can help you find a new company to provide your electricity.
 If you live within their service area, you can find an alternative energy provider, which can result in instant savings on your electric bill!

 It is a simple change you can make, and the only thing you will notice is a reduction in your energy bill!
 At this time, they only service the following locations: Connecticut, Illinois, Maine, New Hampshire, Maryland, New Jersey, Ohio, Pennsylvania, and Rhode Island.

 52. Negotiate Your Rates

-Believe it or not, it is possible to do this, but the problem runs in trying to know what to say and how to say it.
+Believe it or not, it is possible to lower your monthly bills by negotiating with your utility companies.
+But, the trick is knowing what and how to say it.
 One way you might be able to do this (which is free for you to use) is a site like BillCutterz.

 53. Use budget billing

 If you have been with your provider for at least 12 months, see if they offer this payment method.
 They divide your average usage for the past year to figure a monthly payment.
 This prevents you from having a $300 air conditioning bill in the summer months and helps with your monthly budget.

 Have an expert come and inspect your attic to make sure you have the proper insulation.
 A small investment in insulating can result in big energy savings later.